 Even if you’re not seasick, you never know when pangs of nausea can strike during a cruise and spoil your day.
 So keep some sour chews or medication handy to ease your nerves when onboard the ship.

-With multiple destinations and varying weather conditions, a Norwegian cruise can get quite unpredictable, especially for first-time vacationers.
-However, you can make your experience worth it just by picking the right items to take along on your trip.
+A Norwegian cruise can be unpredictable, with multiple destinations and varying weather conditions, especially for first-time vacationers.
+However, you can make your experience worth it by picking the right items to take along on your trip.

 See Related: Historical Landmarks in Norway to Know